nayanatara07/web-dev-concepts/README.md

-# Few concepts of Web Development
+# Few concepts of Web development

 This project contains a collection of HTML files, each demonstrating different web development concepts.
 Below is a brief overview of each file: